mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 This is the path to the output file location.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FileName": ""`` with string input consisting of a user-defined path (e.g. ``/var/log/mattermost_audit.log``).                                    |